sorata000x/Skill-Tree/README.md

 Bug Fix

+- Bug: Overwrites user data on log in
+- Skill tree is not scrolling on long skill tree (8/20)
 - Re-implement auth dialog
 - Update children's parent if a skill is deleted
 - Prevent a skill node drop to its decendent